ponylang/rfcs/text/000-compile-time-expression.md

 There is no special subset of the language that will be created for compile-time expressions.
 This does not mean that all expressions will (or can) be permitted to be evaluated at compile-time.
 I think a large subset of the pony language should be permitted to be evaluated at compile-time; however this is a fairly large task so I think this will have to be an ongoing task, hopefully getting to the point were adding a new language feature involves adding support for runtime and compile-time.
 This means that most of this RFC will be covered by saying, compile-time expressions will behave as the runtime equivalent.

+There is no `const` or `constexpr` keyword on variables and functions to denote which variables and functions the developer expects to be able to use at compile-time.
+The compiler attempts to evaluate any expressions denoted with a `#`, if the compiler cannot do so then an error is reported.

 To this end, support for this feature will involve building a kind of interepreter for pony.
 There will notable restrictions to compile-time expressions, `actor`s and `behaviour`s can not be compile-time expressions.
 These restrictions are made as it does not make sense to have parallel execution of actors at compile-time.

 Compile-time expressions are pure functional expressions, they cannot have side-effects.
 This is because these cannot be reflected in the runtime in the same way, consider printing to `env.out` at compile-time.

-One effect of allowing most pony features is that this involves function calling a iteration, one must be careful to ensure that we do not cause infinite loops of execution in the compiler.
+One effect of allowing most pony features to be used at compile-time is that this involves function calling and iteration, one must be careful to ensure that we do not cause infinite loops of execution in the compiler.

 ## Capabilties